 From time to time, Kerio Control might categorize the website incorrectly, causing the services of that particular website to be blocked.
-The legit website is being reported as blacklisted and the user receives access denied webpage.
+The legit website is being reported as blacklisted and the user receives "access to this page was denied by firewall policy" webpage.

 This often happens for Anonymizer, Spam, and Phishing categories.

 This article provides an explanation of why this happens and how to work around such a scenario.

 The Kerio Control comes with pre-configured Content Rules, that protect users from suspicious websites and activities.
 Such content rule contains Anonymizer, Botnet, Hacking, Malware, Phishing, Spam, Fraud, Spyware, and other categories.

 Once this rule is enabled, the end-users (company employees, etc) will receive the Access Denied page.